zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 - if S2 has really crashed, C1 *must* proceed without S2,
    - otherwise the service doesn't tolerate faults!
 - if S2 is up but network prevents C1 from contacting S2,
    - C1 should *not* proceed without S2,
    - since S2 might be alive and serving client C2

  With this setup, we're faced with a nasty choice:
     - either no ability to tolerate faults, despite replication, or
     - the possibility of incorrect operation due to split brain

-the problem: computers cannot distinguish "server crashed" vs "network broken" the symptom is the same: no response to a query over the network the bad situation is often called "network partition":
+### Problem: computers cannot distinguish "server crashed" vs "network broken"
+  the symptom is the same: no response to a query over the network the bad situation is often called "network partition":
     C1 can talk to S1, C2 can talk to S2,